pmjones/ext-request/README.md

 ## ServerResponse

-Goals:

-- Light wrapper around PHP functions (with similar lack of validation)
-- Buffer for headers and cookies
+An object representing the PHP response to be sent from the server; use it in place of the `header()`, `setcookie()`, `setrawcookie()`, etc. functions.
+It
+provides:

+- a retention space for headers, cookies, and status, so they can be inspected before sending;
-- Helper for HTTP date
+- a helper method for building HTTP date strings;
-- Helper for comma- and semicolon-separated header values
+- a helper for building header comma- and semicolon-separated strings for headers;
-- Minimalist support for sending a file, and sending json
+- support for specifying content as a download (with appropriate headers);
-- Self-sendable
+- support for specifying content as JSON (with appropriate headers);
-- Mutable, extendable
+- self-sending capability;
+- mutability and extensibility.

 ## Instantiation